jinyeying/DC-ShadowNet-Hard-and-Soft-Shadow-Removal/README.md

 Code is implemented based [U-GAT-IT](https://github.com/znxlwm/UGATIT-pytorch), we would like to thank them.
 <br> One trick used in `networks.py` is to change `out = self.UpBlock2(x)` to [out = (self.UpBlock2(x)+input).tanh()](https://github.com/jinyeying/DC-ShadowNet-Hard-and-Soft-Shadow-Removal/blob/35aaf00625f039f9f331d261355945c5eb1a8806/networks.py#L103) to learn a residual.

+## License
+The code and models in this repository are licensed under the MIT License for academic and other non-commercial uses.<br>
+For commercial use of the code and models, separate commercial licensing is available.
+Please contact:
+- Yeying Jin (jinyeying@u.nus.edu)
+- Robby T.Tan (tanrobby@gmail.com)
+- Jonathan Tan (jonathan_tano@nus.edu.sg)

 ### Citation
 If this work is useful for your research, please cite our paper.
 ```BibTeX